Pakistani fishermen held in Yemen for over decade return home

 The fishermen had been held at Sanaa Central Prison and were released as a result of collaboration between the International Committee of the Red Cross (ICRC) and the Ministry of Foreign Affairs (MOFA).

-The freed Pakistanis reached Islamabad early Saturday morning in a private airline flight via Doha.
+The freed Pakistanis reached Islamabad early Saturday morning in a private airline flight via Doha.—APP